March 23rd, 2019

 This week, I will have a sign up sheet out for a limited number of August lessons that I will be doing after the baby comes.
 I have also had some posters out about a few great music camps that are happening during my maternity leave.
 If you haven’t alreay, please look into signing up for at least one camp.
 They are a wonderful opportunity to work with world-class teachers and musicians and are super fun and inspirational.
 Some of them also tend to fill up quickly, so it’s best to get registered sooner rather than later.

-THE BOTTOM LINE - Taking the entire summer off from lessons is NOT an option!
+I said the same thing in my last newsletter, but I’ll say it again: Taking the entire summer off from lessons is NOT an option!
 (Even if you continue to practice!)
-Last year I was felt so helpless when parents came to me telling their kids had lost their love for violin because they didn’t play for most of the summer.
+Last year I felt helpless when parents came to me telling their kids had lost their love for playing and practicing when they didn’t play their violin for most of the summer.
 There are so many wonderful options out there for EVERYONE, so please take the time now to make the arrangements needed to fit violin into your summer plans.
 Your child will thank you!

 I think this is all to report for now.
 As always, please let me know if you have any questions.
 Happy Fiddling!